jay-core/Intel-Intrinsic-Simplified/README.md

 # Intel-Intrinsic-Simplified
 A library consisting of easy to use functions of Intel Intrinsic Datatype, the vectors.
 The library allows for cleaner code writing, without explicitly using Intel's provided functions for intrinsic vector extensions.
+Please note that the library is usable ONLY for INTEL based processors.

+Intrinsic Type: AVX512F & AVX2

 The contents are:
   1. intrin_generic.h  --  All the datatypes, operator overloads
   2. intrin_print.h  --  The printing method
   3. driver.cpp  --  Example implementation of usage of the library
+  4. Makefile  --  A windows-usable Makefile for necessary flags for compilation

 The datatypes available for usage are as follows:
   1.  **int_4_array_a16**  <>  **long_2_array_a16**